f5devcentral/f5-agility-labs-xc/docs/class7/module0/task4.rst

    - The provider and model are explicitly defined.
    - Cline is now ready to interact with Gemini.

-   *What happened behind the scenes:*
-   - Cline is authenticated against Vertex AI.
-   - Requests are routed through the lab’s preconfigured GCP project.
-   - Model selection is enforced for consistency across attendees.

 Validate Gemini Connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-9. Test the connection to Gemini.
+1. Test the connection to Gemini.

    In the Cline chat window: